Shopify/slate/docs/css-examples/index.md

 $breakpoint-has-widths: ($small, $medium-up);
 ```

 Each column — or `.grid__item` — should be a direct child of a `.grid` container.
 Create the child element sizes with the format `breakpoint-name--one-tenth`.
 See the example below or look through `styles/global/grid.scss` for available sizes.
+Ideally you should not style the padding or margins of `grid` or `grid__item` classes directly or the layout may break.

 > No grid classes exist in the provided templates, meaning you can swap `grid.scss` from your own grid in `theme.scss` without a lot of cleanup necessary.